Industrial Production and Capacity Utilization - G.17

 Monthly and Annual Production Series

-Physical product series (both monthly and quarterly) cover about one-half of industrial production by weight.
+Physical product series (both monthly and quarterly) cover a bit more than one-half of industrial production by weight.
 Of the product series that are not estimated based on trends by the Federal Reserve, about 45 percent come from government agencies, such as the Departments of Energy and Agriculture; the rest come from a variety of private sources, primarily trade associations, such as the American Iron and Steel Institute and the American Forest and Paper Association.
 Ward's Communications provides data covering automobiles and trucks.

 While the data on physical product are taken from a variety of public and private sources, the data on production-worker hours come from a survey by the BLS.
 The BLS employment survey covers only a portion of the month, the pay period containing the 12th of the month; for manufacturing firms, this pay period is typically only one week long.